ComplianceCheckup

 Start with the Security Risk Analysis (item hipaa-sa-1) — it is the foundation of all HIPAA security compliance and legally required under 45 CFR §164.308(a)(1).
 The SRA identifies the specific risks to ePHI that other controls must address.
 Without a completed SRA, all downstream security controls are built on an unverified foundation.

 Note that some Security Rule requirements are marked "addressable" rather than "required."
 You must implement addressable specifications if reasonable and appropriate given your risk, or document why an equivalent alternative is in place.
 If you also handle payment card data, review our PCI DSS checklist; if you serve EU patients, review the GDPR checklist as well.
-Use the PDF export to document your compliance programme for auditors and business partners.

 Frequently Asked Questions